 I started this new endeavor by creating abstract ribbon weavings for my clients’ walls utilizing a variety of weaving techniques and patterns and using the very same ribbons I had collected my whole life.
 Most ribbonry up to that point dealt with pillows, flowers, hair bows, and package wrapping.
 I stepped out of the box by taking ribbonry to the walls and remain one of only a handful of artists that work in this medium today.

-In 2014 I came across alcohol based inks.
+In 2014 I came across alcohol-based inks.
 The inks were bold, bright, and eye-popping and they complemented my ribbon artistry perfectly.
 I have incorporated these inks into my ribbon papers and fibers to offer a totally new dimension to my work.
-Not only do I feature ink work in my matted and framed wall art, but I have created a complete line of hand painted Art Cuffs, Art Pendants, and Art Earrings.
+Not only do I feature ink work in my matted and framed wall art, but I have created a complete line of hand painted Art Pendants and Earrings.
 They are a fun, funky, and colorful way to dress up your body as well as your walls.

 Although I love to “dabble” in other art forms – I always return to my studio and the bookcases full of UTZ Pretzel jars containing the most magnificent art medium in the world------RIBBONS.